- Getting your classes organized

-Teaching can be an incredibly rewarding job.
-From instilling a love of learning to helping students master complex concepts, there can be many “aha!” moments along the way that make the high stress worth it.
+Teaching can be an incredibly rewarding career.
+From instilling a love of learning to helping students master complex concepts, the “aha!” moments make the high stress worth it.

-Having a task manager that works as hard as you do is a great first step.
-Whether you have an hour to quietly plan between classes or you’re on the go between hectic meetings, a reliable productivity app will help you to quickly capture, organize, and prioritize all you need to do.
-This Teachers’ Guide shares ideas to optimize your efficiency as an educator and bring clarity and organization to your academic workflow.
+Having a productivity system, powered by a task manager that works as hard as you do, is a great first step.
+That’s where Todoist comes in.
+Whether you have an hour to quietly plan between classes, or you’re on the go between hectic meetings, a reliable productivity app will help you to quickly capture, organize, and prioritize everything you need to do.
+This Educator’s Guide to Todoist will provide workflow tips to help you get ahead your lesson plans, stay on top of your grading, and keep up to date with the new developments in your field to keep your students informed.

-Start the semester off by getting everything as organized as possible beforehand.
-You’ll likely be teaching more than one class.
-Create a unique Todoist project for each of your classes that allows you to organize your tasks methodically.
-This strategy can be applied to both the distinct subjects you teach (e.g., Math and Chemistry) or the same course across different sections (e.g., History 120A and History 120B).
+Whether you’re a teacher or a TA, create a Todoist project for each of your classes to organize related tasks.
+You can create projects for the distinct subjects you teach (e.g. Math and Chemistry) or the same course across different sections or times (e.g., History 120A and History 120B).

-If a project has multiple large components to it, keep each part separate using sub-projects.
-For instance, you may teach both the lecture and run the lab component of your Biology course.
-Just drag and drop a project underneath its parent to make it a sub-project.
+If a course has multiple components to it, keep them separate using sub-projects.
+For instance, you may teach the lecture and run the seminar of an English course.

 Capture and organize all your tasks, big and small

 With your Todoist account structured around your teaching roster, you’re ready to add tasks.
-At the start of the semester or quarter, add tasks and key dates that you’re aware of in advance — important exams, projects, field trips, professional development days, and other events you’ll need to plan for.
+At the start of the semester or quarter, add tasks and key dates that you’re aware of in advance — important exams, project deadlines, field trip days, professional development conferences, and other events you’ll need to plan for.

 Of course, no matter how well you plan in advance, new things come up all the time.
 Trying to keep everything straight in your head is stressful and often leads to important tasks getting missed.
 Assign a due date to each task to help you keep track of upcoming deadlines and plan accordingly.

-With Todoist, you can capture and organize your tasks from wherever you are — Todoist’s apps are available on over 10 platforms including iOS and Android.
-That means you can effortlessly add tasks the moment they come to you whether you’re on your computer in a classroom, on your tablet while facilitating a study session, or on your phone on the commute home.
+With Todoist, you can capture and organize your tasks from wherever you are — Todoist’s apps are available on over 10 platforms, including iOS and Android.
+That means you can effortlessly add tasks the moment they come to you whether you’re on the computer in a classroom, on your tablet while facilitating a study session, or on your phone during your train commute home.

 Dr. Robyn Wiens, principal of Hawthorn Leadership School for Girls, says the ability to quickly add tasks from anywhere helps her be more present while away from work: